Skip to main content

 Azure Data Lake

-To use Azure Data Lake as the ODX Storage you need an App Registration (Service Principle) with the Owner role on the Storage Account
+To use Azure Data Lake as the Ingest instance storage you need an App Registration (Service Principle) with the Owner role on the Storage Account

 Azure Data Factory